The Rowan services

 - support in making a report to the police

-- referral on to counselling or other appropriate support services
+- referral on to counselling or other suitable support services

 - follow-up support